There seems to be a million ways of explaining the importance of branding to your business…let’s simplify it.

 This draws prospects closer to your brand.
 Once again, the flow of copy is vital to helping attract prospects to your brand.

-If your prospect then engages with your business, your brand message will then start to sink into their psyche.
+If your prospect then engages with your business, your brand message will ignite something in them and your brand will start to embed into their psyche.

 One last thing I wanted to mention is that your copy and brand message needs to have flow.
 Web design (covered in this post here ) for example has tried and tested formulas both in terms of design and copy.
 Spend a few minutes looking at high converting landing pages from your favourite brands.
 The copy is intended to appeal to all mind set types, starting with the impulsive buyer to the more considered.
 The further you go down the page, the more the copy attempts to remove friction and entice the more skeptical buyer to take action.